Continuous Running of Time under Section 9 – Limitation Act 1908

 - (iv) Written Acknowledgement: Written acknowledgment of liability signed by the defendant.

-Cases in Which Limitation is Extended::
+Cases in Which Limitation is Extended:

 No suit against a person in whom property has become vested in trust for any specific purpose, or against his legal representatives or assigns (not being assigned for valuable consideration), for the purpose of following in his or their hands such property or the proceeds thereof, or for an account of such property or proceeds, shall be barred by any length of time.
-In such a case limitation does not run at all.
+In such a case, limitation does not run at all.